landing-ai/helper-scripts/README.md

 Scripts and functions to assist with common Visual AI tasks using LandingLens and LandingEdge.

 Disclaimer:
-All sample helper scripts are provided “as is” for Agentic Document Extraction (ADE) and LandingLens users.
+All sample helper scripts are provided “as is” for LandingLens and LandingEdge users.
 No warranty is expressed or implied, and no support is provided.